Contrasting IM Cannabis (IMCC) and Its Rivals

-IM Cannabis (NASDAQ: IMCC) is one of 43 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it weigh in compared to its competitors?
-We will compare IM Cannabis to related businesses based on the strength of its risk, earnings, profitability, dividends, analyst recommendations, valuation and institutional ownership.
+IM Cannabis (NASDAQ: IMCC) is one of 43 public companies in the “Medicinals & botanicals” industry, but how does it contrast to its rivals?
+We will compare IM Cannabis to related businesses based on the strength of its profitability, valuation, analyst recommendations, earnings, risk, dividends and institutional ownership.

+This is a summary of current recommendations for IM Cannabis and its rivals, as reported by MarketBeat.com.

-This table compares IM Cannabis and its competitors gross revenue, earnings per share (EPS) and valuation.
+This table compares IM Cannabis and its rivals top-line revenue, earnings per share and valuation.

 |Gross Revenue